moooninjune/SEED-labs/lab4/lab4-task8.md

 ### Do the attacks possible in Step 1 still work with this new setup?
 Describe and explain your observations regarding the differences in behavior between using `system()` and `execve()`.

-No. Using the same command will, you will get the error message "No such file or directory".
+No. Using the same command, you will get the error message "No such file or directory".
 Commands after a semicolon would not inherit root access with `execve()`, reverting instead to the user's privileges.

 `execve()` simply treat the second argument as arguments of a command rather than invoking `/bin/sh` as `system()` do.